lcolosi/WaveClimatology/README.md

 # How to use this repository

-All figures in Colosi et al. (2021) can be reproduced using the Python scripts from this repository and the processed SWH, WSP and fp [data](https://library.ucsd.edu/dc/collection/bb2226641g).
+All figures in Colosi et al. (2021) can be reproduced using the Python scripts from this repository and the processed [data](https://library.ucsd.edu/dc/collection/bb2226641g).
 To do so, follow these steps:

 1. Make a local copy of this repository by either cloning or downloading it.

-2. Download the processed SWH, WSP and fp [data](https://library.ucsd.edu/dc/object/bb4445091v), untar the files, and move all seven directories to `data` in the project root.
+2. Download the processed [data](https://library.ucsd.edu/dc/object/bb4445091v), untar the files, and move all seven directories to `data` in the project root.
 After doing so, your directory tree should look like this:

 ```
 WaveClimatology/